gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Get a solicitor on retainer
 - [x] Leverage being roped into the Tournament to become emancipated
 - [x] Talk to Janet about the Triwizard Tournament and fallout thereof
+- [x] Liquidate the remains of Slytherin's Basilisk
+- [x] Take over the affairs of House Potter
+- [x] Do the ritual to make Sirius, Hermione, Luna, Ginny, and Nell all metamorphmagi
+- [x] Do the Unlimited Flight ritual
+- [x] Transfer the knowledge on shapeshifting to Sirius, Hermione, Luna, Ginny, and Nell

 #### To Do

-- [ ] Do the ritual to make Hermione, Luna, Ginny, and Nell all metamorphmagi
-- [ ] Transfer the knowledge on shapeshifting to Hermione, Luna, Ginny, and Nell
-- [ ] Do the Unlimited Flight ritual
-- [ ] Take over the affairs of House Potter
-- [ ] Liquidate the remains of Slytherin's Basilisk
-- [ ] Find and read The Horcrux-Hunting Handbook
+- [x]  Make a plan with The Horcrux-Hunting Handbook
   - [ ] Seek & Destroy the horcrux in Slytherin's Locket
     - [ ] Get Sirius to help access 12 Grimmauld Place
   - [ ] Seek & Destroy the horcrux in Ravenclaw's Diadem (Room of Requirement)
   - [ ] Seek & Destroy the horcrux in Ring (Gaunt Shack)
+    - [ ] Have Robbie glass it with Fiendfyre during Riddle's resurrection
   - [ ] Seek & Destroy the horcrux in Hufflepuff's Cup (Lestrange Vault)
-  - [ ] Get to the Triwizard Cup first in the Third Task
   - [ ] Seek & Destroy the Snake (Little Hangleton Graveyard)
+- [ ] Crush the broom race in the First Task
+- [ ] Deal with the dragon in the Second Task
+- [ ] Dazzle at the Yule Ball
+- [ ] Dominate the duels in the Third Task
+- [ ] Rescue the hostage in the Fourth Task
+- [ ] Destroy the competition in the duels for the Fifth Task
+- [ ] Get to the Triwizard Cup first in the Final Task
 - [ ] Seek & Destroy Voldemort (_after_ he reincorporates)

-- [ ] Deal with the dragon in the First Task
-- [ ] Dazzle at the Yule Ball
+  - [ ] Booby-trap the Little Hangleton Graveyard
-- [ ] Rescue the hostage in the Second Task
+  - [ ] Replace the remains of Riddle Sr. with something else
+  - [ ] Prepare a container of muggle blood to shift into place when the time comes
 - [ ] Capture Peter Pettigrew
+- [ ] Become the Heir of Hogwarts with all four Founders' Relics
 - [ ] Get some kind of therapy program in Hogwarts
 - [ ] Disarm Dumbledore and take ownership of the Elder Wand
 - [ ] Break Dumbledore's hold on society